Satturevanth/Project-Repo/README.md

 ### **GitHub URL (Deployed on Git):**
 [https://github.com/Satturevanth/Project-Repo](https://github.com/Satturevanth/Project-Repo)

+## Figma Portfolio
+You can view the design and UI components of this project on my Figma portfolio: [https://www.figma.com/design/KGNRTGOACFCTMwXFuiYtD6/Project-Repo?t=ucLBl8MIcXTkCC94-1](https://www.figma.com/community/file/1485871127290878885)

 ## **Project Setup**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for the frontend and Node.js/Express for the backend.